cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 ## Setting up a replica cluster

-To setup a replica cluster from a source cluster, we need to create a cluster yaml file and define the following parts accordingly:
+To set up a replica cluster from a source cluster, we need to create a cluster YAML file and define the following parts accordingly:

 - define the `externalClusters` section in the replica cluster